Five things you should know to safely tow your caravan

 You will find that when you initially go out on the road with your caravan, you will take way too much ‘stuff’ with you than you really need.
 The ‘just in case this happens’ or ‘just in case this happens’.
 But keep in mind that the weight of all your goods is very important for load distribution.
 Without proper load distribution, you risk your safety while caravanning.
 It’s easier to lose control of your vehicle while driving if you don’t distribute your items properly inside your caravan.

-Here are some tips to help you find the correct load distribution – with consideration to maximum payload capacity and how to distribute your caravan items for best load distribution.
+Here are some tips to help you find the correct load distribution – with consideration to maximum payload capacity and how to distribute your caravan items for the best load distribution.

 Find out your caravan towing capacity payload